GauriGNaik/devops-project/README.md

 * Added the Maven, JDK installation paths in the Jenkins System settings.

-* Added the smtp server value=smtp.gmail.com
+* Added the smtp server value as smtp.gmail.com

-* Added the user name and password for smtp authentication using ssl protocol and smtp port 465.
+* Added the user email and password for smtp authentication using ssl protocol and smtp port 465.
+This email is used for sending the email.

 * Added the default recipients for the email.